 Here’s the logo – it’s official!

-All the other participants (both featured designers and guest participants like me) will be doing the same, and what I love most about the One Room Challenge is that it’s not a contest – it’s a supportive forum where we can encourage one another and find creative inspiration.
+The creator and host of the One Room Challenge is Linda of Calling It Home, and it’s sponsored by Better Homes and Gardens.
+All the other participants (both featured designers and guest participants like me) will be doing the same, and what I love most about the One Room Challenge is that it’s not a contest – it’s a supportive forum where we can encourage one another and find design inspiration.

 And I’m going to need all the encouragement I can get because the room that I have chosen is the smallest and most neglected room in our house.